JoaquimCruz/Nodejs-multi-stage-docker/README.md

 ## 🚀 Project Goal

-This project was created as a practical demonstration for a "Contemporary Operating Systems" course assignment.
+This project was created as a practical demonstration for Operational Systems course assignment.
 The main goal is to practically implement and analyze key Docker concepts, including:

 * **Image Management:** Demonstrating how to build optimized, lightweight images.
 * **Process Isolation:** Running the application in a sandboxed environment.